|

 Roman Empire Sand Sculptures at Brighton - June 2006

-In June we went to view the Roman Sand Sculptures near Brighton
+We went to view the enthralling Roman Sand Sculptures

-Marina, travelling there via the little seafront Volks Railway and
+near Brighton Marina, travelling there via the historic little seafront

 |